-

 1. Recurring revenue (MRR and ARR)

 MMR and ARR are revenue growth performance metrics.
 Both provide insight into the health of your business.
-They represent the value of the contracted recurring revenue of your subscriptions on a month-by-month (for MRR) or annual (for ARR) basis.
+They represent the value of the contracted recurring revenue of your subscriptions on a month-by-month basis for monthly revenue or annual basis for annual revenue.

 Both metrics help to provide insight into the changes in a business’s revenue stream over time.
 ARR shows a more elongated process than MRR, making it harder to use for monitoring change within your organization.